Python-PyQt/PyQt6-Docs/descriptions/QtCore/QAbstractItemModel-c.rst

 Subclassing
 -----------

-**Note:** Some general guidelines for subclassing models are available in the Model Subclassing Reference.
+**Note:** Some general guidelines for subclassing models are available in the `Model Subclassing Reference <https://doc.qt.io/qt-6/model-view-programming.html#model-subclassing-reference>`_.

 When subclassing :sip:ref:`~PyQt6.QtCore.QAbstractItemModel`, at the very least you must implement :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.index`, :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.parent`, :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.rowCount`, :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.columnCount`, and :sip:ref:`~PyQt6.QtCore.QAbstractItemModel.data`.
 These functions are used in all read-only models, and form the basis of editable models.